Updated December 2022

 The three boys-only volleyball leagues in Northern Virginia are also experiencing strong growth in popularity.

-Boys volleyball interest clubs are forming - Boys volleyball interest clubs have been formed at 16 of the 25 traditional FCPS high schools with more in the works.
+• Boys volleyball interest clubs are forming - Boys volleyball interest clubs have been formed at 19 of the 25 traditional FCPS high schools with the rest in the works.

 Volleyball provides a high value team experience for boys looking for an alternative activity in the Fall